-If you're planning on dining with a group of six or more, do research ahead of time to see if the restaurant has a policy on automatically added gratuity.
-Most restaurants do it to protect their servers from when big groups don't tip enough.
-Be aware of the charge going in, look for it on the bill, and then add to it if the service was exceptional.
+If you're planning on dining with a group of six or more, research ahead of time to see if the restaurant has a policy on automatically added gratuities.
+Most restaurants do it to protect servers from when big groups don't tip enough.
+Be aware of the charge going in, look for it on the bill, and add to it if service was exceptional.

 YOU DON'T TIP PROPERLY

-Servers depend on tips to elevate their pay above minimum wage in many places.
+Servers depend on tips in many places to get their pay above minimum wage.
 It's a difficult job that requires you to be on your feet all day and deal with sometimes difficult customers.
 Leaving no tip at all is the worst thing you can do to a server.

 YOU ORDERED FROM THE KIDS MENU

-If your friends decide to go to a Mexican restaurant, but you hate anything spicy so you order a hamburger from the kids menu, chances are it's not going to be very good since it's not their specialty.
+If your friends decide to go to a Mexican restaurant, but you hate anything spicy so you order a hamburger from the kids menu, chances are it's not going to be very good, since it's not their specialty.
 If you're trepidatious about a menu, ask your server for suggestions.
-They want you to enjoy your meal just as much as you do.
+They want you to enjoy the meal just as much as you do.

 YOU DIDN'T TRUST THE CHEF

-At many high-end restaurants, there's something called a tasting menu.
-You get a set number of courses, but there are no choices or substitutions.
-You get what the chef gives you.
-If you're spending a lot of money on a tasting menu and you've done your research, then be prepared to get out of your comfort zone and trust the abilities of the chef.
+At many high-end restaurants, there's something called a tasting menu: You get a set number of courses, but there are no choices or substitutions — you get what the chef gives you.
+If you're spending a lot of money on a tasting menu and you've done your research, be prepared to get out of your comfort zone and trust the abilities of the chef.
 Chances are you'll enjoy your meal.

 YOU FORGOT YOUR TABLE MANNERS